glebec/int-jit-comp/README.md

 node hello-world.js # runs the compiled & optimized program
 ```

 Read the code, understand how it works, and see the difference in how the final result is produced.
 There is also a deliberately broken source GS file (`hello-broken.gs`); try changing the files to load that source code.
 How do the different modules behave when given incorrect code?
+(Hint: the interpreter fails in a different way than the compilers do.)

 ## GScript Informal Spec